entropyxyz/entropy-core/node/cli/Chainspec-README.md

 So for deploying test networks we have a smaller set of options which are the things we want to customize for a particular deployment.

-If you give a JSON filename ending in `-chainspec-inputs.JSON` it will be parsed as the `TestnetChainspacInputs` struct defined here:
+If you give a JSON filename ending in `-chainspec-inputs.json`, for example `entropy --chain my-testnet-chainspec-inputs.json` it will be parsed as the `TestnetChainspecInputs` struct defined here:

 https://github.com/entropyxyz/entropy-core/blob/19f34eaaadb48ad504e264c9ec91581237583be8/node/cli/src/chain_spec/testnet.rs#L57-L79